Newgen Set to "Transform Experiences" at its Annual Customer Event-NewgenConnect 2021

 Attendees to gain insights from leading industry influencers, including Jim Marous and Pascal Bornet

-SYDNEY, March 24, 2021 /PRNewswire/ -- Newgen Software, a global provider of low code digital automation platform, today announced that it will host its annual customer event—NewgenConnect 2021—from May 17 to May 19, 2021.
+SINGAPORE, March 26, 2021 /PRNewswire/ -- Newgen Software, a global provider of low code digital automation platform, today announced that it will host its annual customer event--NewgenConnect 2021--from May 17 to May 19, 2021.
 The global event will be held virtually this year, with a focus on transforming experiences for its customers.

 The three-day virtual meet will include over 75 sessions for delegates from over 70 countries to highlight how digital is accelerating enterprises' transformation journeys.
 Industry-specific tracks will provide a glimpse into how Newgen customers, business leaders, industry analysts, and system integrators transform experiences of their customers.